 #8 Ivory Layered Pixie with Soft Face-Framing Bangs

-The bangs here are doing something really smart.
-They curve just enough to draw attention to the eyes without sitting heavy on the forehead, which is a detail that separates a good pixie from a great one.
-The ivory blonde is luminous and the fine layering gives it a texture that photographs beautifully and looks even better in person.
-This is genuinely a style you can run your fingers through in the morning and be done, provided you’re keeping up with root touch-ups.
-It works across a range of face shapes because the framing is so well considered.
+The bangs are doing something clever.
+They curve just the right way to draw attention to the eyes and not overwhelm the forehead which is what great pixie cuts do as opposed to just good ones.
+The ivory blonde is shiny and the fine layering gives it a texture that modern photos will love but in real life will appreciate it even more.
+They truly mean a style you can run your fingers through in the morning and be done (as long as you’re keeping up with your root touch ups).
+The style works across a range of face shapes because the framing is so well thought out.

 #9 Ginger Curled Pixie with Easy Volume